Stephen Jay Gould: As a public figure

-Although a self-described Darwinist, Gould's emphasis was less gradualist and reductionist than most neo-Darwinists.
-He fiercely opposed many aspects of sociobiology and its intellectual descendant evolutionary psychology.
 He devoted considerable time to fighting against creationism, creation science, and intelligent design.
 Most notably, Gould provided expert testimony against the equal-time creationism law in McLean v.
 Arkansas.
 Gould later developed the term "non-overlapping magisteria" (NOMA) to describe how, in his view, science and religion should not comment on each other's realm.
 Gould went on to develop this idea in some detail, particularly in the books Rocks of Ages (1999) and The Hedgehog, the Fox, and the Magister's Pox (2003).
 In a 1982 essay for Natural History Gould wrote:

 Our failure to discern a universal good does not record any lack of insight or ingenuity, but merely demonstrates that nature contains no moral messages framed in human terms.
 Morality is a subject for philosophers, theologians, students of the humanities, indeed for all thinking people.
 The answers will not be read passively from nature; they do not, and cannot, arise from the data of science.
 The factual state of the world does not teach us how we, with our powers for good and evil, should alter or preserve it in the most ethical manner.

 Gould also spoke out against creationist misuse of his work and theory, especially with respect to how his theory of punctuated equilibrium relates to the presence of transitional fossils or forms: